diku-dk/mlkit-pldi23-gcsafe/README.md

 # Artifact for the paper *Garbage-Collection Safety for Region-Based Type-Polymorphic Programs* submitted to PLDI 2023

-This artifact reproduces the date shown in Figure 9 of the paper.
+This artifact reproduces the content of Figure 9 of the paper.

-The results shown in Figure 9 of the paper were computed on a MacBook Pro (15-inch, 2016) with a 2.7GHz Intel Core i7 processor and 16GB of memory, running macOS.
-The precise results you obtain are likely to be somewhat different unless you use the same hardware.
-Hopefully the general trends will remain stable, in particular with respect to the compilation (static) measurements.
+The results shown in Figure 9 of the paper were computed on a MacBook Pro (15-inch, 2016) with a 2.7GHz Intel Core i7 processor and 16GB of memory, running macOS 12.4.

-Simply running `make` should compile and run all benchmarks and produce the files `static.txt` and `dynamic.txt`, corresponding to information contained in Figure 9 of the paper.
+Simply running `make` should compile and run all benchmarks and produce a file `static.txt`, with benchmark results for the first four columns of Figure 9 of the paper, and a file `dynamic.txt` with benchmark results for the remaining columns of Figure 9.

+The precise results contained in the file `static.txt` should match closely the results of the submitted paper, as the compilation results are indifferent to the hardware and operating system on (or for) which the benchmarks are compiled.
+On the other hand, the precise results contained in the file `dynamic.txt` are likely to be somewhat different from those in the paper unless you use similar hardware.
+Hopefully, however, the general trends will remain stable.

+Caveat: The versions of MLKit and MLton have changed for this artifact compared to the submitted version of the paper).
+The final version of the paper will report on the versions used for this artifact (MLKit 4.7.3 and MLton 20210117).
+Except for a few instances, the reported numbers in the submitted paper are similar to those that can be produced with this artifact.
+The main difference is that, for the `zebra` benchmark, we now see a difference in the number of garbage collections for the different configurations `rg` and `rg-`.
+This difference will be discussed in the paper.

 ## System Requirements